hollowdoor/file_loop/README.md

         //file.path = the full path of the file
         //file.stats = the stats for the file
-        //file.root = the cwd of the file
+        //file.root = the cwd of the file yield copy(file.path, path.join('dest', file.name));
-        //The object has a name field, and a stats field. yield copy(file.path, path.join('dest', file.name));
     }
 });